 Rule of Rose: If the good ending is achieved, Jennifer wanders the orphanage making nostalgic comments and then goes to the shed to metaphorically lock the puppy version of her dead dog, Brown, away in her heart forever.
 The game ends with her leaving as he whimpers.

-Metal Gear Solid 3: Snake Eater: Naked Snake defeats Col. Vulgin, destroys the Shagohod, and is given a hero's welcome back in the states, but his mentor/mother-figure is forced to take the fall for it, the whole thing was orchestrated by the US Government as a part of its plan to get its hands on the Philosopher's Legacy, and Naked Snake becomes Big Boss, the Big Bad of the first two games.
+Metal Gear Solid 3: Snake Eater: The good news is that Naked Snake defeats Col. Volgin, destroys the Shagohod, averts a nuclear war and is given a hero's welcome back in the states, but his mentor/mother-figure is forced to take the fall for Volgin's crimes, and it turns out the whole thing was orchestrated by the US Government as a part of its plan to get its hands on the Philosopher's Legacy.
+Plus, this is Naked Snake's Start of Darkness where he becomes Big Boss, the Big Bad of the first two games.

 Ace Combat 5 has this, along with Zero and 6: in 5 Chopper was KIA after crashing, your squadron members are declared traitors and officially recorded as being KIA, and while you gain unofficial recognition as the Ghosts of Razgriz, it will be years before the truth about the war and your achievements is known.
 In Zero you lose both of your wingmen, the first to treason and the second to being shot down by the first.
 6 has quite a few: Ludmilla and Toscha are married in a prisoner of war camp, Viktor Voychek is presumably a POW as well (despite giving up the schematics for the Chandelier superweapon), the valiant Ilya Pasternak was KIA covering his squadron's retreat from Gracemeria only for some of them to be shot down in the final battle, Garuda Two's wife and daughter were killed before he could meet them again, and he is confined to a wheelchair after being shot down during the final battle.
 Oh, and the fate of the Hartman family's husband/father is left unstated.